bbauska/JS-Basics-Unlock/README.md

 By checking the success property, other parts of the code can appropriately respond to the outcome of the function.

-### 5.3.4 Early Returns for Cleaner Code
+<h3 id="ch5-3-4">5.3.4 Early Returns for Cleaner Code</h3>

-Using early returns is a strategy to improve code readability by exiting a function as soon as a certain condition is met, avoiding deep nesting of if-else statements and making the principal action of the func-
+Using early returns is a strategy to improve code readability by exiting a function as soon as a certain condition is met, avoiding deep nesting of if-else statements and making the principal action of the function clear.

-tion clear.

 ![](./images/media/image117.jpg){width="8.0in" height="4.5in"}